surveysolutions/docs/content/headquarters/config/aws-setup/index.md

 In order to have connection between Survey Solutions and PostgreSQL you can create new security group as described in [here](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.Scenarios.html).

+From the AWS Management Console:

+- Click on `EC2` under the `Compute` heading
+- Scroll down the left-hand navigation to `Network & Security`
+- Click on `Security Groups`
+- Click on `Create security group`

 In the create security group specify name and description:

 ![Create Security Group](images/create_sg.png)